MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-viva-sales-sf.md

     > If **Admin approved users are pre-authorized** is selected, you must explicitly grant permissions to individual users through policies and permissions sets.

 6. Under **Profiles** or **Permission Sets**, check whether there are any existing profiles or permission sets or if they're empty.
 Check and add the appropriate target for your users.

-## Step 6: Ensure Salesforce connector isn't blocked in Power Platform

-If there are Data Loss Prevention (DLP) policies defined in Power Platform for the default environment, ensure that the Salesforce connector is on the allow list.
-[Learn more about allowing Salesforce connector in DLP policy](tsg-blocked-connector-sf.md)

 ## Step 7: First user sign in